 Java and Bali

 I visited Indonesia for the first time in June 2010 and after a meeting in Jakarta I had a few free days before leaving for New Caledonia.
-I couldn’t find much info at all on mammal watching in Indonesia and decided to confine my first visit to Java.
+I have since visited several other Indonesian islands and returned briefly to Java in 2023 when I went in search of bats around Jakarta.

 Gunung Gede National Park

 IN 2010 I saw Ebony (or West Javan) and Grizzled Langurs, Wild Boar, Javan Ferret Badger, Javan Mongoose, Horsfield’s Tree Shrew, Black Giant Squirrels, Sunda Black-banded (Black-striped) Squirrels and Three-striped Ground Squirrels.

 There were Medium Bentwing Bats in a cave, Lesser Gymnure, Polynesian Rat, a Niviventer species, Common Palm Civet and an (introduced) Small Indian Civet

 A night here produced Javan Gibbons, Black-banded Squirrels, a Black Giant Squirrel and my first Black-eared Pygmy Squirrel.
 After dark we had Common Palm Civet and Javan Small Toothed Palm Civet (my photos of which accidentally helped to rediscover the species).